High School Science Core and Elective Curriculum

 Biology focuses on the study of life by examining cellular biology, genetics, ecology, and evolution.
 The scientific method and laboratory skills will be emphasized along with their connections to other scientific disciplines.
-Students will learn scientific writing skills and review current biological issues along with preparing for the AIMS science exam which they will take as sophomores.
+Students will learn scientific writing skills and review current biological issues.

 Grade: 9 Length: 2 Semesters Prerequisite: None